 How To Choose the Right Paint Colour

-In this post and on my youtube channel, I share tips on ‘How To Choose A Paint Colour’ by using large sample boards.
+In this post I share tips on ‘How To Choose A Paint Colour’ by using large sample boards.
 I always encourage clients to get the largest samples of finishes that they can when trying to make informed decisions about choosing finishes for their home.

 Stop Using Small Paint Chips!

 Look at the difference in my large painted board in comparison to the chip colour in my Benjamin Moore fan deck.
 It really is no wonder mistakes are made in choosing paint colours so frequently when this is how most people pick a colour for an entire room.

 I can’t imagine choosing the largest area in square footage of a room based on the smallest sample ever!
 If you are a colour consultant and you are still using small paint chips to specify colours for your clients, shame on you.

 While shopping with my client to select finishes for her kitchen design, I brought all 150 of my large paint samples.
 We chose the counter top first, then the cabinet & island colour, followed by the subway tile for her backsplash and lastly, the paint colour for her walls.

 In the photos below, it’s clear to see with the large painted board how the island and cabinet colour we choose work wonderfully with the tones in the sample of our Cambria Countertop (shown in the bottom right of the photo).

 Ivory White was chosen for the rest of the kitchen cabinetry and we used Manchester Tan for the wall colour in the kitchen & throughout the main floor.
 I have all of these large painted boards so I was able to easily show my client why these choices all worked well together with the finishes we were using for her kitchen design.